 Not a member?

-States have the authority to regulate out-of-state post-secondary institutions that offer or participate in activities located in their state.
+States maintain the authority to regulate out-of-state post-secondary institutions that offer or participate in activities located in their state to protect students as consumers, the general public, and other interests of the state.
+Institutions must follow the State laws and regulations of the state where an institution's activity takes place.

 Higher Education Agency Approval:

 - These activities could include, but are not limited to; online courses, experiential learning, marketing, recruiting, servers, proctoring, tutoring, face to face meeting, brick and mortar structures, renting a location, or a faculty member teaching a course online from the state.

 - Some or all of these activities could cause the institution to be legally required to seek an approval from the higher education agency of the state.

 - The states vary as to the regulated activities, application process, renewal process, required surety bonds, annual reporting, and annual fees.